Division of Teacher Education and Leadership

 General Requirements for Admission to the Certification Programs

 The Chapter 354 rules and regulations from the Pennsylvania Department of Education determine the requirements for admissions to an approved certification program.
-First-year students declaring Early Education or Middle Level Education program must take the Reading and Writing Praxis tests before registering for their Education courses in their Sophomore year.
-Students who do not pass one or both of the tests will be advised about the assistance that is available, including the writing center, PLATO Praxis series practice tests and other available supports.
+First-year students declaring Early Education or Middle Level Education program must take the Pre-service Academic Performance Assessment (PAPA) tests in Reading, Math and Writing before registering for their Education courses in their Sophomore year.
+Students who do not pass the tests will be advised about the assistance that is available, including the writing center, PAPA practice tests and other available supports.
 Candidates for Early Education should apply to the Education Department for formal acceptance to the certification program after completion of 48 credits.
 Students majoring in Middle Level Education should apply to the Education Department after completion of 60 credits to ensure that at least four Education courses are completed and a GPA of 2.80 or higher is obtained.
 Students who apply at a later time may need to take courses in summer sessions and/or take courses for an additional semester in order to complete the program within a four-year schedule.

 Special note for transfer students:

 Requirements for transfer students seeking admission to the certification program will be determined on an individual basis by an academic advisor and the Education Department.